sst/guide/_chapters/handle-routes-with-react-router.md

 ### Installing React Router

-{%change%} Run the following command in your working directory.
+{%change%} Run the following command in the `frontend/` directory and **not** in your project root.

 ``` bash
 $ npm install react-router-dom@5.2.0 --save
 ```

-This installs the NPM package and adds the dependency to your `package.json`.
+This installs the NPM package and adds the dependency to the `package.json` of your React app.

 ### Setting up React Router